 Related Articles

-How to use the map
+How to Use the Map: Core Functions

-Overview The HazView map is the main interface for viewing hazards, completing inspections, placing new hazards and managing site information.
-The map displays your site imagery, hazards, features, inspections and any additional layers your site has ...
+The HazView map is the main interface for viewing hazards, completing inspections, placing new hazards and managing site information.
+The map displays your site imagery, hazards, features, inspections and any additional layers your site has added. ...

 Inspection schedules